-Natasha put so much of her time and expertise into the growth of our sport in the early years.
-We sincerely thank her for all her contributions, as without her In 2012, West Coast Splash was the largest club in Australia, running groups at Rockingham, Joondalup, Melville and Claremont.
+In 2012, West Coast Splash was the largest club in Australia, running groups at Rockingham, Joondalup, Melville and Claremont.
 Mary Andreotta had stepped back from coaching swimmers but was still involved at the State level.
-Mary took on the enormous job of co-ordinating and managing the 2012 National Championships held in Perth.
+Mary took on the enormous job of co-ordinating and 2012 managing the National Championships held in Perth.
 Nineteen athletes from WCS competed at Nationals, that hosted approximately 130 Australian and International Participants.
 It was WA's largest Artistic Swimming event since 1999!
-The event was a huge success primarily thanks the financial to sponsorship from the State Government's Department of Sport and Recreation and Healthway with their "Go for 2&5" program.
+The event was a huge success primarily thanks to the financial sponsorship from the State Government's Department of Sport and Recreation and Healthway with their "Go for 2&5" program.